Kristina01111000/Kristina01111000.github.io/README.md

 -find some(3)potential open source projects to work on -attach other projects to this page? would make it easier to find them, not actually necessary b/c attached to my profile -figure out how to set up automatic additions from atom to github
+- put the projects list in language order from best known to least